 Clean up after hurricanes can be messy, even if you don’t have a lot of damage.
 Whether you are emptying out a fridge full of spoiled food, or picking up debris in the yard, black contractor bags are your friend!
 Stock up before the storm and you’ll be ready to get to work right away when the storm passes.

 There’s not just things to buy to be prepared for a hurricane.
 There’s also things to do.
-Stop back tomorrow to find out what in my next article on hurricane preparation!
+Don’t miss my article on top things to do to get ready for a hurricane!